bjedrocha/bjedrocha.github.io/_posts/2016-01-06-default-gmail-style-avatars-in-rails.md

 ---
 layout: 	post
-title:		Gmail style avatars with avatar_magick
+title:		Default Gmail style avatars in Rails
 date: 		2016-01-06
 summary:	A guide showing how to add Gmail style avatars to a Rails project using the avatar_magick gem.
 categories: rails
 ---

-A couple of months ago I released a small [Dragonfly](http://markevans.github.io/dragonfly/) plugin for generating Gmail style avatars called [avatar_magick](https://rubygems.org/gems/avatar_magick).
-The plugin has a couple of different use cases, the most common of which is being able to generate a default avatar in the event that a user doesn't upload their own.
+A couple of months ago I released a small gem for generating Gmail style avatars called [avatar_magick](https://rubygems.org/gems/avatar_magick).
+The gem is a plugin for [Dragonfly](http://markevans.github.io/dragonfly/) and has a couple of different use cases, the most common of which is being able to generate a default avatar in the event that a user doesn't upload their own.
 This is a common practice in applications with user accounts and it can be handled in different ways.
 The simplest and probably most commonly used is some form of the head-shoulders silhoutte.

 ![head-shoulders silhoutte](/images/posts/gmail-style-avatars/default_avatar_silhoutte.png)